-3.2 Rank Resampling For Distributions and Dependences (RD)
+3.2 "Rank Resampling for Distributions and Dependences" (R2D2)

-The "Rank Resampling For Distributions And Dependences" $(R^2D^2)$ method, developed by Vrac (2018) in the context of marginal/dependence category, is an extension of the "Empirical Copula - Bias Correction" (EC-BC; Vrac and Friederichs, 2015) method. $R^2D^2$ is based on a reordering technique named the Schaake Shuffle.
-Originally described by John C. Schaake in 2002, it was introduced in the scientific literature by Clark et al. (2004) to postprocess temperature and precipitation forecasts from numerical weather prediction models.
-This shuffling technique consists of reordering a sample such that its rank structure corresponds to the rank structure of a reference sample and, thus, allows the reconstruction of multivariate dependence structures.
+- 135 The "Rank Resampling for Distributions and Dependences" (R2D2) method, developed by Vrac (2018) in the context of "marginal/dependence" category, is an extension of the "Empirical Copula - Bias Correction" (EC-BC, Vrac and Friederichs, 2015) method.
+R2D2 is based on a reordering technique named the Schaake Shuffle.
+Originally described by Dr. J. Schaake in 2002, it was introduced in the scientific literature by Clark et al. (2004) to postprocess temperature and precipitation forecasts from Numerical Weather Prediction models.
+This shuffling technique consists in reordering a sample such that its rank structure - 140 corresponds to the rank structure of a reference sample, and thus allows to reconstruct multivariate dependence structures.
 The Schaake Shuffle has already been applied for various applications in climate science, such as ensemble postprocessing (e.g., Möller et al., 2013; Schefzik et al., 2013), and in numerous studies (e.g., Voisin et al., 2010; Verkade et al., 2013).
-According to the marginal/dependence category to which it belongs, the RD method performs first a univariate correction to adjust the marginal distribution of each climate variable.
-In this study, CDF-t is used for this first step, but it has to be noted that other univariate methods can be employed.
+According to the "marginal/dependence" category to which it belongs, the R2D2 method performs first a univariate correction to adjust the marginal distribution of each climate variable.
+In this study, CDF-t is used for this first step, but it has to be noted that other - 145 univariate methods can be employed.
 Instead of directly applying the Schaake Shuffle and reproducing the temporal structure of the reference (as in Vrac and Friederichs, 2015), the method introduces some variability to the timing of the events, by allowing for the possibility to select a "reference dimension" for the Schaake Shuffle, i.e., one physical variable at one given site, for which rank chronology remains unchanged.
-Reconstruction of inter-variable and spatial correlations of the reference is then performed using the Schaake Shuffle with the constraint of preserving the rank structure for the reference dimension.
-Note that the $R^2D^2$ method can generate as many corrections as the number of variables to be corrected and all with identical inter-variable and spatial dependencies but with different temporal structures, depending on the selected reference dimension.
-Hence, $R^2D^2$ introduces some stochasticity in the bias correction.
-For practical reasons, in the following, we will reduce the number of corrected outputs: only RD corrections with reference dimensions located either in Paris or in the center of Brittany (respectively, for France and Brittany regions) will be analyzed in Sect.
-5. It must also be noted that by using the Schaake Shuffle technique, RD assumes by construction the inter-variable and spatial dependence structures (i.e., the rank correlations, or copulas) to be stable in time.
-Some more mathematical details about RD are expressed in Appendix B.
+Reconstruction of inter-variable and spatial correlations of the reference is then performed using the Schaake Shuffle with the constraint of preserving the rank structure for the "reference dimension". - 150 Note that the R2D2 method can generate as many corrections as the number of variables to be corrected, and all with identical inter-variable and spatial dependencies but with different temporal structures, depending on the selected reference dimension.
+Hence, R2D2 introduces some stochasticity in the bias correction.
+For practical reasons, in the following, we will reduce the number of corrected outputs: only R^2D^2 corrections with reference dimensions located either in Paris or in the center of Brittany (respectively for France and Brittany regions) will be analyzed in Sect.
+5. It must also be noted that, by using the

+155 Schaake Shuffle technique, R^2D^2 assumes by construction the inter-variable and spatial dependence structures (i.e., the rank correlations, or copulas) to be stable in time.
+Some more mathematical details about R^2D^2 are expressed in Appendix B.

-3.3 Dynamical Optimal Transport Correction (dOTC)
+3.3 "Dynamical Optimal Transport Correction" (dOTC)

-The "Dynamical Optimal Transport Correction" (dOTC) method was developed by Robin et al. (2019), in the all-inone category, i.e., correcting the marginal distributions and dependence structures altogether at the same time.
-Based on optimal transport theory, it is a generalization of the univariate quantile mapping techniques to the multivariate case. dOTC is aimed at constructing a multivariate transfer function, called a transport plan, to perform bias correction by minimizing a cost function associated with the transformation of a multivariate distribution to another.
+The "Dynamical Optimal Transport Correction" (dOTC) method was developed by Robin et al. (2019), in the "all-in-one" category, i.e. correcting the marginal distributions and dependence structures altogether at the same time.
+Based on optimal transport theory, it is a generalisation of the univariate quantile mapping techniques to the multivariate case. dOTC is aimed at constructing a multivariate transfer function, called a transport plan, to perform bias correction by minimizing a cost function associated with the transformation of a multivariate distribution to another.
 Multivariate distribution of a biased random variable and its correction are linked together through this particular transfer function, where for any value of the variable to correct is associated a conditional law linking the biased value and its correction.
 Corrections are then picked (partially) randomly from these conditional laws, introducing some stochasticity into the bias correction procedure.